uradojic/High-dimensional-data-augmentation/README.md

 Journal of Multivariate Analysis 97, 827–843.

 Luo, W. and Li, B. (2021): On order determination by predictor augmentation.
 Biometrika, 108(3), pp.557-574.

-Loperfido, N. (2015): Vector-valued skewness for model-based clustering.
-Statistics & Probability Letters, 99, 230-237.
-Virta, J., Nordhausen, K. and Oja, H. (2015): Joint use of third and fourth cumulants in independent component analysis, arXiv:1505.02613.